On eigenmeasures under Fourier transform: Lattice-periodic eigenmeasures

 \begin{lemma} Let\/ $\alpha>0$ be fixed, and let\/ $\mu\ne 0$ be a tempered measure on\/ $\RR$ that is\/ $\alpha$-periodic.
 If\/ $\widehat{\mu} = \lambda \mu$, one has\/ $\lambda \in \{ 1, \ii, -1, -\ii \}$ together with\/ $\alpha^2 = n$ for some\/ $n\in\NN$.
 In particular, any such measure must be of the form \eqref{eq:cryst-1}, where the finite measure\/ $\varrho$ can be chosen to have support in\/ $[0,\alpha) \cap \ZZ/\nts\alpha $, that is, in the natural coset representatives of\/ $\ZZ/\nts\alpha$ modulo\/ $\alpha \ZZ$. \end{lemma}

 \begin{proof} Under the assumption, we may use the representation from \eqref{eq:cryst-1}, together with the choice of $\varrho$.
-From here, we see that $\mu$ is strictly transformable, and the convolution theorem \cite[Thm.~8.5]{TAO1} in conjunction with the general PSF (see Eq.~\eqref{eq:PSF-2} below) gives
+From here, we see that $\mu$ is strictly transformable, and the convolution theorem \cite[Thm.~8.5]{TAO1} in conjunction with the general PSF from Eq.~\eqref{eq:PSF-2} gives

 Since $\widehat{\varrho}\ts$ is a continuous function on $\RR$, this entails that $\supp (\widehat{\mu}) \subseteq \ZZ/\nts\alpha$, where $\ZZ/\alpha$ is a lattice and thus uniformly discrete as a point set.